Divorce Process Lawyers in Westborough

 A responding Answer to a complaint for divorce is not legally required.
 However, failing to respond can carry risks.
 If your case continues and you fail to answer and fail to appear at a court hearing, the judge can move forward without any input from you.
 This means the judge may basically give your spouse everything he or she requests.

-What if You Don’t Know Where Your Spouse Is?
+What If You Don’t Know Where Your Spouse Is?

 To obtain a divorce, your spouse must be notified through the serving of the divorce complaint.
 However, if you do not know where your spouse is, ways exist to legally satisfy the notification process.
 This is done through filing a motion for “alternative service” with the court.
 The most common method of alternative service is through publication in a newspaper done through a court order.
 Our firm can assist with this process to allow your divorce process to continue smoothly.